larryr1/larryr1.github.io/projects/verilock/index.md

 Verilock is a Minecraft Java server plugin (Built for the [Paper](https://papermc.io) server software, a fork of [Bukkit](https://dev.bukkit.org)) which forces players to authenticate to the server with their student ID and birthday.
 Verilock was created to assist with securing a school-sponsored Minecraft server I was in charge of managing, where only verified students were allowed to play.

+Usage of the plugin is simple.
+First, you run a report in your Student Information System (SIS) that generates a CSV file of all your students, with their student ID and birthday.
+Then, you copy that file to the plugin configuration folder which gets automatically generated.
+Lastly, you run the in-game command to import the students from the file into the plugin database.

 This project is the first large Java project I've kept up with, which has taught me a lot about the language and how Java projects are developed.
-After developing this and a few other small Java projects, I can say that I enjoy using it.

-Usage of the plugin is simple.
-First, you run a report in your Student Information System (SIS) that generates a CSV file with the expected schema.
-Then, you drop the CSV file into the folder that got generated for the plugin.
-After adding the file, you run a command in-game which makes the server parse the file.

 The plugin maintains a SQLite database, with a table for all the records you imported from the file and a table for all the players that have verified.
 When a player tries to verify, the plugin queries the database for a student record with the matching ID and birthday.
 If found, a record is created for the player in the players table marking you as verified.